menu

 West Salem is a very small village located in the state of Ohio.
 With a population of 1,434 people and just one neighborhood, West Salem is the 522nd largest community in Ohio.

-West Salem is a blue-collar town, with 49.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, West Salem is generally considered to be a blue-collar town.
+49.27% of the West Salem workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, West Salem is a village of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in West Salem who work in sales jobs (17.62%), office and administrative support (8.48%), and teaching (3.84%).

 Also of interest is that West Salem has more people living here who work in computers and math than 95% of the places in the US.